ajsmith607/memills/content/family-of-edward-hallock-mills/gould-ellen.md

 weight: 80
 ---

-Ellen Jane (Andrews) Predmore Gould, born 27 Mar 1848, died 31 Oct 1929.
+Ellen Jane (Andrews) Predmore Gould, born 27 Mar 1848 Bourne, Lincolnshire, England, died 31 Oct 1929 Ithaca NY.
 Ellen lived in the Mills' home, possibly for over a decade, to help care for Hannah and to help Emily with the home and store.
 She was a devoted member of Brookton Baptist Church and active in the temperance movement.

 <!--more-->